 Since COVID arrived, less families participate in trick or treating..which is understandable.
 2020 was my first year as a parent and I didn’t want the year to go by without celebrating this spooky holiday!
 So I decided to have a Halloween party that my friends could safely enjoy with their kids and babies.
 Below are the super easy and affordable games I created along with snacks that all the adults and kids enjoyed!

-Affordable & Easy Games for Kids / Babies
+Affordable & Easy Halloween Crafts for Kids / Babies

 When it comes to parties, I love to find ways to save money.
 I knew there were going to be a few babies at the party so I wanted to have a sensory game they could enjoy as well.